 Including information on passphrases – ie, secure passwords that are easy to remember – as well as teaching users how to create and remember them, is essential in any cyber security awareness training campaign.

 Be sure to include information on multi-factor authentication and build in time for people to update old passwords during training.
-Increasing security awareness is one thing – but changing security behaviors should be the real aim.
+Increasing security awareness is one thing – but changing security behaviors and minimising cyber security threats should be the real aim.

 4. Public Wi-Fi

 The ongoing rise of remote working coupled with an increase in the prevalence of unsecured public Wi-Fi, make cyber security training on public Wi-Fi essential.

 It’s definitely worth including stories to highlight the personal and professional risks presented by unsecured Wi-Fi.
 Stories such as that of Howard Mollett, who reportedly lost £67,000 in a conveyancing scam, are unlikely to be forgotten.